GE deal on Avio imminent after Safran sidelined - sources

 Avio, based in Turin, northern Italy, is owned by BCV Investments, in which Cinven private equity has a majority.
 Cinven bought Avio in 2006 in a deal that valued it at about 2.6 billion euros.

-Italian defence group Finmeccanica, which owns around 14 percent of Avio, reached an agreement in May to sell its stake to Italian fund FSI.
+Italian defence group Finmeccanica SIFI.MI, which owns around 14 percent of Avio, reached an agreement in May to sell its stake to Italian fund FSI.
 That deal was subject to Avio being listed.
 Sources have said since that plans to go public had been postponed due to adverse market conditions.

 State-controlled Finmeccanica, which has said previously it was looking to sell 1 billion euros of assets to cut debt and avoid a credit rating downgrade, was expected to discuss asset sales at its year-end board meeting on Wednesday.